 - Cuts across any religious holidays

 - Has equivalent facilities for boys and girls

 The school keeps a written record (known as an Equality Impact Assessment) to show we have actively considered our equality duties and asked ourselves relevant questions.
 This is recorded at the same time as the risk assessment when planning school trips and activities.
 The record is completed by the member of staff organising the activity and is stored electronically with the completed risk assessment.

-Progress we are making towards this objective: To be reviewed March 2018
+Progress we are making towards this objective: No official data was recorded for 2019/20

 Objective 2: Increase the representation of teachers from local black and minority ethnic communities over a 4-year period (from this January 2018 to July in 4 years’ time), so that this group increases to 10% of the workforce.

 Why we have chosen this objective: To ensure greater representation of a range of minority ethnic groups in the school staff

 To achieve this objective we plan to: Seek the support and advice of our HR team when advertising and planning for any recruitment